 MoALPHA shall be a 501-C6 not-for-profit organization whose fiscal year shall be January 1 through December 31.

 Sustaining members shall pay annual dues on a population-based schedule and first year membership may be prorated.
-Associate members shall pay annual dues on a fixed, reduced amount.
-These rate structures shall be established by the Board and ratified by the members.
+Associate members, Contributing Partner Members and Retired Administrator Members shall pay annual dues on a fixed, reduced amount.
+These rate structures shall be established by the Board.

 SELECTION: The MoALPHA chair at each year’s Fall meeting will appoint the Awards Committee during the business meeting.
-The Awards Committee will be chaired by the Immediate Past Chair, and will review all nominations that were submitted at least 45 days prior to the scheduled MoALPHA Fall Meeting.
+The Awards Committee will be chaired by the Immediate Past Chair, and will review all nominations that were submitted at least 60 days prior to the scheduled MoALPHA Fall Meeting.
 Multiple awards may be made each year.
-The nominating committee shall determine the recipient(s) and the Executive Director will then order the awards materials to be presented to the recipient(s).
+The Awards Committee shall determine the recipient(s) and the Executive Director will then order the awards materials to be presented to the recipient(s).
 The Chair-Elect shall be responsible for preparing a press release and other appropriate informational materials to publicize the award.